 Anyone receiving bikini waxing is at risk for these side effects.
 You're especially at risk if you’re new to waxing or don’t receive regular waxing because you have denser hair growth in the treatment area.
 Plus, regular bikini waxing helps to condition your skin as well as the hair follicle, making the common side effects much less common.

-Make your next bikini wax a more "pleasant" (o.k., a more "tolerable") experience by following these easy steps.
+Make your next Brazilian or bikini wax a more "pleasant" (o.k., a more "tolerable") experience by following these easy steps.
 These are some of the most effective solutions I have found, based on years of experience both giving - and receiving - bikini waxes.

 - Gently exfoliating the area to remove dead skin cells that can block the skin pore and hair follicle.